Frosse-code/tag-purple-docs/published-docs/reference/Tag Security.md

-TagPurple tags are a
+TagPurple tags are a type of NFC tag that have a clever security feature.
+Each time a tag is tapped, a counter is incremented
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MTM1MDQwXX0=
+eyJoaXN0b3J5IjpbLTE1NDQ4NTgwMDddfQ==
 -->